 In 2017, planning work was resumed to determine the best way to update the solids treatment process.
 The City used an evaluation process that looked at several options and measured the environmental, social, financial, and technical benefits of each option.
 After gathering input from the community on options and the evaluation, the City decided to implement a digestion-based solution in 2019 (referred to as the Post Point Resource Recovery Project).
 However, as permitting and design progressed, estimated project costs escalated significantly, which resulted in public concern related to overall city sewer rate impacts.
 In addition, public concern was also voiced regarding the potential presence of contaminants in the treated solids end product and its ultimate disposal.
 As a result, Mayor Fleetwood announced on August 29, 2022, his intention to halt work on the Resource Recovery Project and refocus efforts on performing necessary improvements to extend the life of the existing solids management system.
 During a meeting on September 26, 2022, the Bellingham City Council affirmed the Mayor’s decision.

 The City is now actively working with its consultants on shifting efforts to assessing the current system and necessary improvements to be incorporated into design and construction documents.

 For more information on this project, please click here to visit the City’s project page.

-The total project cost is estimated at $220 million.
-The District’s share is estimated at $10.6 million (4.8% of the total cost).
+The total project cost is generally estimated at $100 million, but will be dependent upon actual system design.
+The District’s share will be 4.8% of the total cost.